scc311/jgroups-base-image/README.md

  - Java: `11`
  - JGroups: `3.6.20`, `4.2.4`, `5.0.0`

-The tag format to specify these versions is: `ghcr.io/scc311/jgroups:{JAVA_VERSION}-{JGROUPS_VERSION}`
+The tag format to specify these versions is: `ghcr.io/scc311/jgroups:{JGROUPS_VERSION}`

-> For example `ghcr.io/scc311/jgroups:11-3.6.20` and `ghcr.io/scc311/jgroups:jre-11-3.6.20` will have Java version 11 and JGroups version 3.6.20.
+> For example `ghcr.io/scc311/jgroups:3.6.20` and `ghcr.io/scc311/jgroups:jre-3.6.20` will have JGroups version 3.6.20.

 ## Suggested Image